Shish Gumbad: Construction

-Constructed between 1489-1517 CE, the Shish Gumbad is constructed in square shape.
-Combination of bracket and lintel beams, the architecture is a blend of Islamic and Indian architectures.
-Although the Gumbad has an external semblance of spanning in two floors, the structure made only in one floor.
+Constructed between 1489-1517 CE, the Shish Gumbad is constructed in a square shape.
+Using a combination of bracket and lintel beams, the architecture is a blend of Islamic and Indian architectures.
+Although the Gumbad has an external semblance of spanning two floors, the structure is in fact only one floor.
 The western wall of the Gumbad consists of mihrab which also served as a mosque.
 The main chamber of the monument measures 10 m2.

 The ceiling is decorated with plaster work that contains Quranic inscriptions and floral designs.
 The monument was originally decorated with blue enamelled tiles that shined like glass.
 The Gumbad hence got its name "Shish Gumbad".
 The blue tile embellishment presently only remains on top of the main frontage in traces.

 Location

-The Shish Gumbad is located in and is a part of the Lodhi Gardens in Delhi, India.
-The village, where the monument stands was earlier called Khairpur.
-The garden is bounded by Amrita Shergill Marg in the West, North-West and North, Max MuellerMarg on the East and Lodhi Road on the South Side.
-Safdarjang Tomb is situated on South-West corner of the Lodhi Garden.
+The Shish Gumbad is located in and is a part of the Lodi Gardens in Delhi, India.
+The village where the monument stands was previously called Khairpur.
+The garden is bounded by Amrita Shergill Marg in the West, North-West and North, Max Mueller Marg on the East and Lodi Road on the South Side.
+Safdarjang Tomb is situated on the South-West corner of the Lodi Garden.